laksmiariyani9/IT-Spesialist-Data-Analytics-Part-1/README.md

 - Purpose of Data Organization: Organizing data aims to structure and arrange it in a way that facilitates analysis and enhances its usability.

 - Common Practices:
-  - Sorting:
+  - Sorting
     - Sort data based on one or more columns to arrange it in a specified order.
       _# Sorting DataFrame by a column using Pandas df_sorted = df.sort_values(by='column_name', ascending=True)_

-  - Filtering:
+  - Filtering
     - Filter data based on specified conditions to retrieve relevant subsets.
       _# Filtering DataFrame based on a condition using Pandas df_filtered = df[df['column_name'] > threshold]_

-  - Slicing:
+  - Slicing
     - Extract specific rows or columns from the dataset.
       _# Slicing DataFrame to extract rows and columns using Pandas df_slice = df.iloc[0:5, 1:3]  # Rows 0-4, Columns 1-2_

-  - Transposing:
+  - Transposing
     - Flip rows and columns to change the orientation of the dataset.
       _# Transposing DataFrame to switch rows and columns using Pandas df_transposed = df.transpose()_

-  - Appending:
+  - Appending
     - Combine or append two or more datasets together.
       _# Appending one DataFrame to another using Pandas df_appended = df1.append(df2)_

-  - Truncating:
+  - Truncating
     - Remove rows or columns from the dataset.
       _# Truncating DataFrame to remove rows based on index using Pandas df_truncated = df.truncate(before=0, after=4)  # Keep rows 0-4_